PLMUN-CITCS/2025-ITELEC2-LAB-001/README.md

 print("Hello, World!")
 ```

-2. Update the intro.txt file
+2. Create the intro.txt file
 Open the intro.txt file in a text editor and provide the following details:
 ```txt
 Name: [Your Full Name]